XingweiJi/UCD_dataFest/README.md

 ### Seperating prices from texts
 We isolated prices of wines by x coordinates of a word called "bottle" or "case".
 We found a pattern that prices are always under the word "bottle" or "case".
 So if we can find the coordinates of those two words, we then can find where prices are.

-### Rotating image that is tilted automatically
+### Rotating tilted images automatically
 Some images are tilted.
 It will make Tesseract harder to extract texts.
-We use basic geometry
+We use basic geometry to solve this problem.
+We find a pattern that words "case" and "bottle" are always in the same line.
+With this in mind, we detect the coordinates of those two words and check if their y coordinates are close.
+If not, we will use geometric method to calculate the angle and rotate the image.

+###